campisano/terraform_google_module/README.md

 * A GCP [account](https://cloud.google.com/), a [free account](https://cloud.google.com/free) can be used.

+* Note: the free tier has [strict limits](https://cloud.google.com/free/docs/gcp-free-tier#free-tier-usage-limits), the first that you must manage is to use a free tier compatible region as place to create your VPSs.
+In this example we will use `us-east1`.

-* Ensure to have enabled the Compute Engine API to allow the creation of VPSs via API (Terraform will use that).
+* Ensure to have enabled the [Compute Engine API](https://console.cloud.google.com/compute) to allow the creation of VPSs via API (Terraform will use that).

-* A new cloud project inside the GCP console to easy map the resources that we will create.
+* A [new project](https://console.cloud.google.com/projectcreate) inside the GCP Console to easy map the resources that we will create.

-* A new JSON Key for the new project in the Service Account section.
+* A new JSON Key for the new project in the [Service Account section](https://console.cloud.google.com/iam-admin/serviceaccounts).
 This will be used by Terraform to create and manage resources e.g. the VPS creation.
 Follow those steps:

 ```
 go to the Service Account section